izzypt/libft/README.md

 Contrast this with stack memory which is where local variables (those defined within a method) live.
 Memory allocated on the stack generally only lives until the function returns (there are some exceptions to this, e.g. static local variables).

-You can find more information about the heap in this article.
+You can find more information about the heap in this article (https://en.wikipedia.org/wiki/Memory_management#HEAP).

 ### Strings